 Many of the magnificent palaces and houses in Gamla Stan - including the Royal Palace

-- were built during the 17th and early 18th century, when Stockholm was one of Europe's most powerful nations.
+- were built during the seventeenth and early eighteenth centuries, when Sweden was one of Europe's most powerful nations.

 Gamla Stan is packed with interesting historical sights and museums.
 The most famous attraction is the Royal Palace

-, built in the early 18th century at the site of the former castle.
+, built in the early eighteenth century at the site of the former castle.
 Nearby is one of the oldest buildings in Gamla Stan, the Storkyrkan

 (Great Church), Stockholm's cathedral, originally built